About Betsy Todd, MPH, RN

 Merely a rite of passage?

 Koharchik notes that some authors have suggested that dealing with incivility is a “rite of passage” for students, one that will help them better cope with the challenges of their chosen work.
-But nursing students are already exposed to plenty of stress during their training, […]
+But nursing students are already exposed to plenty of stress during their training, especially when […]

 2018-07-23T09:15:34-04:00July 23rd, 2018|Nursing|0 Comments